Head of IT Directorate of the Council of Europe

 The ad hoc solution adopted by the Council of Europe’s employees experienced high adoption, but it lacked the document management features required for successful collaboration at scale.
 The vast majority of employees live within the popular email client, Outlook, and document management took the form of dragging and dropping attached files out of Outlook and into generic shared drives.
 While familiar to users, this system failed to incorporate document metadata, which made finding them later impossible, and also led to an extreme accumulation of data as multiple versions of documents piled up – more than four terabytes worth.

-The IT Directorate of the Council of Europe headed by Philippe Reilhac, which serves the entire Council of Europe’s technology needs, decided to solve this problem by modernizing their document management and enterprise search systems by implementing SharePoint 2013 for document management and mandating that users manually input metadata to provide reliable search capabilities.
+The IT Directorate of the Council of Europe headed by Philippe Reilhac, which serves the entire Council of Europe’s technology needs, decided to solve this problem by modernizing their document management and enterprise search systems by implementing SharePoint on-premises for document management and mandating that users manually input metadata to provide reliable search capabilities.

 While a good first step, the SharePoint implementation got off to a rocky start as employees, so familiar with Outlook and its drag and drop functionality, were unwilling to adopt the platform.
 Worse yet, the metadata problem persisted because users were reluctant to manually define metadata when saving files, as it was an unfamiliar and time-consuming process.

 From here, it became clear to Reilhac and his team that for any document management and enterprise search solution to take root, they would need to appeal to what their employees know best: Outlook.

 “Our users are mainly used to Exchange and Outlook, as well as the public folders in Exchange.
 They are used to making use of drag and drop functionality to move documents directly from their email to public folders, and after our initial implementation of SharePoint we decided that any further solution needed to work on a similar level,” said Philippe.